Back to Hopfield Hub

 500100.0%

-100% accuracy at every tested pattern count, up to 500 patterns in 64 dimensions.
+100% accuracy at every count, all the way to 500.

-Compare with the classical network: 100 neurons can reliably store ~13 patterns.
-The modern network in 64 dimensions stores at least 500 patterns with no degradation.
-The theoretical capacity is exponential: $P_{\max} \sim \exp(d/2) = \exp(32) \approx 10^{13}$.
+For comparison: the classical network with 100 neurons tops out around 13 patterns.
+The modern network in 64 dimensions stores at least 500 with no degradation.
+Theoretical capacity: $P_{\max} \sim \exp(d/2) = \exp(32) \approx 10^{13}$.

 Why Exponential?